 top of page

-Collection development
+Collection development policy

-Each title is selected on its own merit and the needs of the audience for whom it is intended.
-Selection is made primarily on the basis of book reviews and other professional tools.
+Selection Criteria: We base much of our selection on a wide variety of review sources because we believe that reviews provide the best way to evaluate the quality of an item.
+However, we broaden the collection by seeking out additional titles in areas that are not well covered by review media and by responding to requests from patrons and staff.
 Major selection tools for the Ketchikan Public Library include Booklist, Library Journal, School Library Journal, and Kirkus.
 Works that have won major awards such the Caldecott, Man Booker, and Academy Awards are also considered for selection.
 Patron requests are given strong consideration.
-Publishers or dealer’s catalogs and “bestseller” lists are also are used for selection.
+Publishers or dealer’s catalogs and “bestseller” lists are also used for selection.
 No single standard exists which can be applied in all acquisition decisions.
-Some materials must be judged primarily on their artistic merit, some on their scholarship, some on their value as human documents; others are needed to satisfy recreational and entertainment needs.
+Some materials may be judged primarily on their artistic merit, some on their scholarship, some on their value as human documents; others may be added to satisfy recreational and entertainment needs.
 General criteria considered in evaluation and reevaluation of materials for the Ketchikan Public Library include:

 • Funds and space